matteodefelice/modelling-electricity-generation-with-era5/README.md

 * [05_analysis_response](05_analysis_response.md): defining the impact of each single predictor using DALEX
 * [055_plot_response](055_plot_response.md): plot of the responses defined in the previous step

+## Results
+This random forest-based approach, in spite of its simplicity, leads in many cases to an error between 10%-20% (normalised mean absolute error) for the hourly generation.

 ## Data sources

 This work is based on two datasets: